ShadoCyborg/ShadoCyborg/README.md

 - 👋 Hi, I’m @ShadoCyborg
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning C++ & Unreal Engine
+- 🌱 I’m currently learning C++, Git/Github & Unreal Engine
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...